-The feeling of increased appetite following the use of marijuana has been documented for hundreds of years, and is known colloquially as "the munchies" in the English-speaking world.
-Clinical studies and survey data have found that marijuana increases food enjoyment and interest in food.
-Scientists have claimed to be able to explain what causes the increase in appetite, concluding that "endocannabinoids in the hypothalamus activate cannabinoid receptors that are responsible for maintaining food intake".
+The feeling of increased appetite following the use of cannabis has been documented for hundreds of years, and is known colloquially as "the munchies" in the English-speaking world.
+Clinical studies and survey data have found that cannabis increases food enjoyment and interest in food.
+Scientists have claimed to be able to explain what causes the increase in appetite, concluding that endocannabinoids in the hypothalamus activate cannabinoid receptors that are responsible for maintaining food intake.
+Rarely, chronic users experience a severe vomiting disorder, cannabinoid hyperemesis syndrome, after smoking and find relief by taking hot baths.

 Endogenous cannabinoids ("endocannabinoids") were discovered in cow's milk and soft cheeses.
 Endocannabinoids were also found in human breast milk.
-It is widely accepted that the neonatal survival of many species "is largely dependent upon their suckling behavior, or appetite for breast milk" and recent research has identified the endogenous cannabinoid system to be the first neural system to display complete control over milk ingestion and neonatal survival.
+It is widely accepted that the neonatal survival of many species is largely dependent upon their suckling behavior, or appetite for breast milk and recent research has identified the endogenous cannabinoid system to be the first neural system to display complete control over milk ingestion and neonatal survival.
+It is possible that cannabinoid receptors in our body interact with the cannabinoids in milk to stimulate a suckling response in newborns to prevent growth failure.